 What are reasonable repair requests?

 We still have a seller’s market in Colorado Springs.
-If the listed home is in a desirable price range, (below $300,000 is very competitive for buyers), then as a seller you can sit back and relax (some).
+If the listed home is in a desirable price range, (below $400,000 is very competitive for buyers), then as a seller you can sit back and relax (some).
 There really isn’t that much sellers HAVE to fix, because a seller in a competitive price range will have the next buyer just waiting to jump into a contract.
-In fact, many times I see buyers write in their contract that only health and safety issues will be requested for repair.
-Though, it should be noted that many things could be presented as a health and safety problem.
+In fact, many times we see buyers write in their contract that only health and safety issues will be requested for repair.
+It should be noted that many things could be presented as a health and safety problem.
 Nevertheless, it remains the sellers choice on what to repair.

 Even in a seller’s market, repairs that would be an issue for other, subsequent buyers should be reviewed in detail.
 Think of it this way: If the seller and buyer cannot come to terms on what will [or what will not] be fixed and the home comes back on the market, sellers will have to disclose deficiencies to the next buyers.
 Sellers and real estate agents [in Colorado] are required by contract and statute to disclose any defects that they are aware of in the home.
 If the seller wasn’t aware of a specific defect before, they are now, because the buyer’s inspection report was probably submitted with the Inspection Objection Notice.

 Real estate professionals are very aware of potentially losing a contract by either requesting too many repairs (buyers) or denying repairs (sellers).
 It can be a fine line to walk.
 An experienced agent will be able to advise you on how best to navigate these negotiations.

 Sellers should evaluate repair requests if they could be a potential deal breaker for other buyers as well.
 Some examples of repairs that are usually potential deal breakers: